 We’ve accumulated a wealth of expertise relating to hydrodynamics, computational fluid dynamics (CFD) and naval architecture – knowledge we gladly share with eager young graduate engineers as part of your professional development.

-Van Oossanen has three permanent internships available in:
+Van Oossanen has two internships available in:

 - Naval Architecture